juanjaragavi/budgetbee/src/content/pages/terms-conditions.md

 ## 5. Accuracy of Information

-**Top Networks Inc.** endeavors to provide accurate and current information on the Site.
+**TopNetworks Inc.** endeavors to provide accurate and current information on the Site.
 However, we do not guarantee that the content will be error-free or always available.
 Access may be affected by factors outside our control, such as internet provider issues or technical maintenance.

 ## 6. Intellectual Property Rights

-All content on the Site, including but not limited to text, graphics, logos, icons, images, audio clips, digital downloads, data compilations, and software, is the property of **Top Networks Inc.** or its content providers and is protected by international copyright laws.
+All content on the Site, including but not limited to text, graphics, logos, icons, images, audio clips, digital downloads, data compilations, and software, is the property of **TopNetworks Inc.** or its content providers and is protected by international copyright laws.

-The trademarks, service marks, and logos used and displayed on the Site are registered and unregistered trademarks of **Top Networks Inc.** or third parties.
-Nothing on the Site should be construed as granting any license or right to use any trademark without the written permission of **Top Networks Inc.** or the third party that owns the trademarks.
+The trademarks, service marks, and logos used and displayed on the Site are registered and unregistered trademarks of **TopNetworks Inc.** or third parties.
+Nothing on the Site should be construed as granting any license or right to use any trademark without the written permission of **TopNetworks Inc.** or the third party that owns the trademarks.

 ## 7. Prohibited Activities